Five Reasons You Should Take Social Security At 62 (and Five Reasons You Should Wait)

-There are sound reasons to take Social Security early at age 62, though many experts say it's best to wait until full retirement age.
+There are valid reasons to take Social Security early at age 62, though many experts say it's best to wait until your full retirement age.

-You may feel the reasons to take Social Security early outweigh the disadvantages, and you'd be correct, but only under certain circumstances.
-A record number of people will retire in 2024, with four million Baby Boomers turning 65.
-Although experts say it's often better to wait to claim your Social Security benefits, many Americans opt to take their benefits early.
+Although experts agree it's often better to wait to claim your Social Security benefits, many Americans opt to take their benefits early.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.